Characterizing the Structure of Online Conversations Across Reddit: Discussion

-Our results can also help researchers further crystallize their understanding of conversational success and discussion norms.
-A few studies~\citep{zhang2018conversations,hessel2019something} have identified time-related variables, such as the conversation content in the first 15 minutes, politeness, and rhetorical prompts as essential features in detecting conversation success.
-Our results further suggest that local features are substantially more predictive than global features in such a prediction task.
+Our results can help researchers further refine their understanding of conversational success and discussion norms.
+Previous studies have identified time-related variables, such as early conversation content, politeness, and rhetorical prompts as essential features in detecting conversation success~\cite{zhang2018conversations,hessel2019something}.
+Our findings suggest that local features are substantially more predictive than global features in such prediction tasks.

-To summarize, in this paper, we unraveled the anatomy of threaded discussions on social media.
-Our results help unpack the factors that explain why some discussion threads involve more in-depth conversations.
-In contrast, others contain few back-and-forth conversations, but a multitude of points-of-view are expressed.
-Still, others get little or no attention.
-In particular, we understood the factors affecting the important structural attributes of a discussion post, namely its width, depth, and size, via the lens of local and global properties.
-This work also contributes by constructing a new large scale dataset to further research online discussion structures' properties.\footnote{We plan to release the data publicly after this paper has been published.} Our results have implications for both content creators and platforms by helping them understand and shape the users' interaction platforms with social media platforms.

-Our study is not without limitations.
-It will be interesting to see if our substantive findings regarding the relative importance of global and local features can be replicated on a different social media platform other than Reddit.
-Second, our study design only permits us to find correlational relationships.
-As part of potential future work, it might be possible to uncover causal factors affecting discussion trees' structure.
-Finally, future work could also explore the use of more fine-grained linguistic models to extract even more nuanced linguistic features of posts.